 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME yb-tserve 81590 centos 92u IPv4 0xdeadbeef 0t0 TCP localhost:6379 (LISTEN) yb-tserve 81593 centos 92u IPv4 0xdeadbeef 0t0 TCP 127.0.0.2:6379 (LISTEN) yb-tserve 81596 centos 92u IPv4 0xdeadbeef 0t0 TCP 127.0.0.3:6379 (LISTEN)

---redis_proxy_bind_address flag passed to the
+--cql_proxy_bind_address flag passed to the YB-TServer process.

-3. Can redis-cli connect locally?
+Can redis-cli connect locally?

-redis-cli to connect to the local node.
+redis-cli to connect to the local node, as follows:

 ./redis-cli -h <yb-local-address>

 redis-cli can connect, the issue is likely a network issue with the original client not being able to access this node where YugabyteDB is running.
-See also Cannot access Master or TServer Endpoints below.

-Otherwise, you might need to run
+Otherwise, you might need to use the the

-yb-admin tool in the YugabyteDB
+yb-admin tool to run the following command: